 Age is a major factor in your electrical panel’s performance and safety.
 If your panel is more than 25 years old, it’s likely time to consider a replacement.
 Older panels were not designed to manage the power demands of modern life, from big-screen TVs and computers to electric vehicle chargers.
 Furthermore, some older brands, like Federal Pacific and Zinsco, have been linked to safety hazards and may no longer be compliant with current electrical codes.
 An outdated panel isn’t just inefficient; it can be a genuine safety risk.
 Upgrading provides peace of mind and ensures your home is protected by modern safety standards.

-You See Rust, Corrosion, or Burn Marks
+Spotting Rust, Corrosion, or Burn Marks?

 This is one sign you should never ignore.
 Take a look at your electrical panel.
 Do you see any rust, signs of moisture, or corrosion on the breakers or the box itself?
 Rust indicates water damage, and water and electricity are a dangerous combination.
 You should also look for any burn marks, discolored areas, or melted plastic around the breakers.
 These are clear signs of overheating and arcing within the panel, which creates a significant fire hazard.
 If you see any of these visual warnings, contact a licensed electrician immediately to inspect the system.